-To Extend Nondiscriminatory Treatment (Normal Trade Relations Treatment) to the Products of the Republic of Georgia
+To Extend Nondiscriminatory Treatment (Normal Trade Relations Treatment) to the Products of the People's Republic of ChinaA Proclamation

-NOW, THEREFORE, I, WILLIAM J. CLINTON, President of the United States of America, acting under the authority vested in me by the Constitution and the laws of the United States, including but not limited to section 3002 of Public Law 106-476, do hereby proclaim that:
+NOW, THEREFORE, I, GEORGE W. BUSH, President of the United States of America, acting under the authority vested in me by the Constitution and the laws of the United States, including but not limited to sections 101(a)(2) and 102(a) of Public Law 106-286, 114 Stat.
+881, do hereby proclaim that:

-(1) Nondiscriminatory treatment (normal trade relations treatment) shall be extended to the products of Georgia; and
+(1) Nondiscriminatory treatment (normal trade relations treatment) shall be extended to the products of China; and

-(2) The extension of nondiscriminatory treatment to the products of Georgia shall be effective as of the date of signature of this proclamation.
+(2) The extension of nondiscriminatory treatment to the products of China shall be effective as of January 1, 2002.Start Printed Page 480

-IN WITNESS WHEREOF, I have hereunto set my hand this twenty-ninth day of December, in the year of our Lord two thousand, and of the Independence of the United States of America the two hundred and twenty-fifth.wj
+IN WITNESS WHEREOF, I have hereunto set my hand this twenty-seventh day of December, in the year of our Lord two thousand one, and of the Independence of the United States of America the two hundred and twenty-sixth.B Filed 1-3-01; 8:45 am]

 Billing code 3195-01-P